 Our entrance assessments for all year groups take place in November, the year before the girls are due to join us.
 Details of entrance assessments arrangements will be sent out to all registered applicants in August.
 Applicants to Woldingham School will take our own tests as follows:

-11+/13 deferred & 12+ Online cognitive ability test measuring maths, verbal and non-verbal reasoning along with a creative writing paper and an interview.
+11+/13+ deferred Online cognitive ability test measuring English, Maths, verbal and non-verbal reasoning, along with a creative writing paper and an interview.

-13+ & 14+ English, Maths and Science written tests and an interview.
+13+ & 14+ English, Maths and Science written tests, an online cognitive ability test and an interview.

 16+ A General (Critical Thinking) Sixth Form Entrance Assessment plus tests in two subjects to be studied at A Level.

-At Sixth Form there is an expectation that applicants will achieve at least 8 GCSEs/IGCSEs at an average grade of 5 across all numerically graded subjects.
-Grade 7 at GCSE/IGCSE or better is normally required to take mathematics, sciences or languages to A Level.
-For humanities Grade 6 or better is normally required.
+At Sixth Form there is an expectation that applicants will achieve at least eight GCSEs/IGCSEs at an average of grade 5.5 across all numerically graded subjects taken, and an average of a B grade across all subjects graded with a letter.
+We are sometimes flexible on this requirement if the student in question looks as if she will just miss this average but has qualities in particular areas of the curriculum and is prepared to select three A Level options which reflect her strength.
+Grade 7 at GCSE/IGCSE or better is normally required to take Mathematics, Sciences or Languages to A Level.
+For humanities subjects Grade 6 or better is normally required.